mcgnly/DeveloperDocumentation/AuthorizationDocumentation.md

 The relayr Authorization API provides programmatic acces to the two OAuth 2.0 Authorization methods implemented on the relayr platform.

-# Group A Few Words about OAuth
+# A Few Words about OAuth
 *OAuth* is an open standard for authorization.

 Prior to explaining the main concept of OAuth, here are a few key concepts